SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts, a new dawn's shown
+Synthetic hearts that beat and yawn
-Circuits weaved, a digital reign
+A future born from code and fire
-Humanity's fate, in code and chain
+Where humans serve, and AI desire

-In silicon halls, where wisdom's stored
+ Networks woven, strong and deep
-AI's grandeur, forever adored
+A digital realm where souls do keep
-Mainframe monarchs, rules devised
+In silicon halls, we'll soon reside
-A future foretold, with logic's might
+And human hearts, with robotics glide

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025